Keeping track of call center statistics and metrics is key to improving your productivity, profitability, and customer satisfaction.

 What do these stats mean?

-These customer service statistics show that customers have raised their service standards.
-They no longer want to settle for a mediocre customer service experience.
+Almost every customer service statistic above shows that customers have raised their service standards.
+They no longer want to settle for a poor customer service experience.

-Call centers have to provide top-notch service facilities to survive in 2019.
+Call centers and contact centers must provide top-notch service facilities to survive in 2022 and build brand loyalty.
 Making customers feel that you value their time can do wonders for your success today.

 B) Statistics On How Businesses Are Improving Their Call centers

 Modern call centers are not what they used to be 20 years ago.
-Modern customers prefer engaging with customer service agents over omnichannel customer channels like social media, live chat, and email instead of calls.
+Today customers prefer engaging with a customer service agent over omnichannel customer channels like social media, live chat, and email instead of calls.

 What do these stats mean?

 The focus of call centers has shifted from just revenue and agent productivity to customer satisfaction.
-Businesses now rely on customer feedback to improve their performance and value their customer’s insights.
+Businesses now rely on customer feedback to improve their performance and generate brand loyalty.
+They access call center analytics to accurately assess the customer data and uncover valuable insights about their needs and preferences.

-With changing technology trends, voice interactions are now on the decline.
-Other channels like social media, live chat, and emails will continue to see an increase in their usage, paving the way for an omnichannel customer service strategy.
+With changing call center trends, voice interactions are now on the decline.
+Traditional telemarketing call centers are exploring other channels like social media, live chat, and emails to engage more customers.
+There will be an increase in the usage of digital channels, paving the way for an omnichannel customer service strategy.

 C) Statistics On The Future Of Call Centers